 Coconut oil is a natural appetite inhibitor, another reason why it's useful for weight loss in a way other cooking oils aren't.
 The reason?
 Coconut oil is what scientists call a "medium chain triglyceride."
 The presence of this particular type of fatty acid not only decreases our accumulation of body fat, but it works as an appetite suppressant by increasing feelings of fullness.
 This is one of the most immediate ways to use coconut oil for weight loss.

 Ready to learn more adventurous ways of utilizing coconut oil?
-Learn four unconventional uses you don't know—but should.
+Learn 13 reasons you should be using coconut oil every day.